laravel-streams/streams.dev/streams/data/explore/data.md

       href: /docs/core/streams#defining-streams
       type: link
 ---
 Laravel Streams uses JSON configuration files to represent your various data models.
 We call each of these "domains" a Stream, hence our namesake.

+Domain driven design is fundamental to how we approach organization of features and implementing business logic.